bbkane/todofullstack/README.md

 let model.lastError = Maybe String <- the only thing I'm going to do with it is show it to the user

+TODO: I've got keyed in there and it seems to be working, but it should be broken???
+What is wrong???

 Use a html.lazy div to hold the list of items.
 Use id + editstring as key for html.key.
 Something like:

 ```